thomaspeugeot/phyllotaxymusic/README.md

 of the plant growth.

 Stephane then compared a new leave cell to the last one.
-Because the appear regularly, ta new cell is always located with the same distance above and the same angle sideway, a rotation near 168 degrees, related to the golden ratio.
+Because the appear regularly, a new cell is always located with the same distance above and the same angle sideway, a rotation near 168 degrees, related to the golden ratio.